patrickjames242/react-extend-components/README.md

       Submit
    </button>
 }
 ```

-Here we're giving users the ability to set any prop for our underlying button element, and if they happen to set the `className` or `style` props, we simply merge their values with ours.
+Here we're giving users the ability to set any prop for our underlying button element, and if they happen to set the `className` or `style` props, we simply merge their values with the values set within the component.

 This seems easy enough.
 But what if the user wanted to add an `onClick` listener and an `onMouseUp` listener to the component and we're already using those within the component?
 We'd have to merge those two functions as well.